 The other tests are the Walk and Turn or Walk the Line test, and the One Leg Stand.
 These are considered divided attention and dexterity tests.
 However, these are not as scientific as the HGN test as it depends on the person’s ability to balance.
 Another segment of the test is to determine if the suspected person can follow complex directions.
 Oftentimes, the officer does not give correct or complete directions which has a negative impact on their credibility.

-The Freedom Lawyers are experienced Atlanta DUI attorneys that prosecutor DUI’s in Atlanta, Georgia prior to becoming defense lawyers.
-We are well versed and have experience when it comes to these tests.
+The Freedom Lawyers are experienced Atlanta DUI attorneys that prosecuted DUI’s in Atlanta, Georgia prior to becoming defense lawyers.
+We are well-versed and have experience when it comes to these tests.
 We know how to use it against the officers and the State.
 When mistakes are made by the State, we win.
 Hire The Freedom Lawyers today.

 DUI Over 21